-Foreign person.-The term Foreign person means:
+Foreign person.
+The term foreign person means:

-A foreign citizen or nonresident alien, An individual who is a citizen of a U.S. possession (but who is not a U.S. citizen or resident),
+A foreign citizen or nonresident alien.

+• An individual who is a citizen of a U.S. possession (but who is not a U.S. citizen or resident).

+• A foreign partnership.

-- A foreign partnership, - A foreign corporation,
+• A foreign corporation.

-• Any foreign estate or trust within the meaning of section 7701(a)(31), or commercial activity as described in section 892.
+• Any foreign estate or trust within the meaning of section 7701(a)(31).

-• A foreign government (or one of its agencies or instrumentalities) to the extent that it is engaged in the conduct of a
+• A foreign government (or one of its agencies or instrumentalities) to the extent that it is engaged in the conduct of a commercial activity as described in section 892.

+Owner's country.
 For individuals, the term "Owner's country" means the country of residence.
 For all others, it is the country where incorporated, organized, created, or administered.

-Requirement to file Form 5472 .- If the corporation checked "Yes" to Question 8, it may have to file Form 5472, Information Return of a 25% Foreign-Owned U.S. Corporation or a Foreign Corporation Engaged in a U.S. Trade or Business.
+Requirement to file Form 5472.
+If the corporation checked "Yes" to Question 8, it may have to file Form 5472.
 Generally, a 25% foreign-owned corporation that had a reportable transaction with a foreign or domestic related party during the tax year must file Form 5472.

-Form 5472 must be filed by the due date of the corporation's income tax return (including extensions).
-Attach Form 5472 to the tax return and file a copy of Form 5472 with the Internal Revenue Service Center, Philadelphia, PA 19255.
+See Form 5472 for filing instructions and penalties for failure to file.